amak500/capstone/README.md

+## Executive Summary

+This project provides an analysis and evaluation of the current and future indicators of movie revenue.
+Data was taken from an ongoing Kaggle competition.
+Methods of analysis include Linear Regression, Ridge Regression, Lasso Regression, Random Forest Regression, and XGBoost Regression.
+In particular, the method of analysis chosen to be productionalized was the XGBoost Regression model.

+The project also acknowledges that the analysis conducted has limitations: i.e, the dataset is relatively small and does not include enough information about foreign market films.

 ## Problem Statement

 I am looking to build a regression model to predict the amount of revenue a movie will make based on its metadata.
 My model performance will be judged based on RMSE, and I am hoping to improve upon my baseline score calculated by guessing the mean of every movie's revenue every time by at least 15 percent.